 Before we dive into the amount you should take, it’s useful to understand what exactly melatonin does.

 Melatonin is a hormone your body makes naturally to help you sleep.
-It’s secreted by the pineal gland in your brain roughly two hours before your biological bedtime as long as your environment is sufficiently dimly lit.
+It’s secreted by the pineal gland in your head roughly two hours before your typical bedtime as long as your environment is sufficiently dimly lit.
 This moment is called the dim light melatonin onset (DLMO).

 Melatonin levels start rising as you get closer to bedtime, and the hormone works to lower your core body temperature, blood pressure, stress hormones, and alertness levels, priming your body for sleep.
 Come morning, your brain stops producing melatonin, making you feel more alert and ready to start the day.

 Melatonin supplements are made in a lab or from animal glands and are sold as pills, gummies, and even sprays.
 When you take them, they trick your brain into thinking it’s sunset.
-This means it will start winding down for bed and you’ll feel drowsy and ready for sleep anywhere from 20 minutes to a few hours later.
-They’re proven to be effective, safe for short-term use, they're not addictive, and there’s no risk of melatonin overdose in adults.
+Research shows they can help you fall asleep a few minutes faster and add a few minutes to your overall sleep time.
+Melatonin supplements are safe for short-term use, they're not addictive, and there’s no risk of melatonin overdose in adults.